 - Write a brief article, with photos if possible, and send it directly to PatchworkPressEditor@gmail.com.

+Failure to comply with all reporting requirements will jeopardize future mini-grant awards.
 Please send applications and reports to Ellen Corey Mini-Grant Chairperson.
 For further information, contact Ellen.

-Down load the application .You will need the free Adobe Reader software in order to open the application form.
+Download the application .You will need the free Adobe Reader software in order to open the application form.